NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 ***Installing the base using wedge anchors.***

 ![Conduit installed and anchored with eye bolts and turbuckles.](Documentation/images/Conduit_Standing_EyeBolts_2019-09-14_13.39.42.jpg)
-***Installing the conduit and anchoring it with eye bolts and turnbuckles.*** Before going out to the field, we strongly suggest you pre-drill the holes and pre-install the eye bolts.
+***Installing the conduit and anchoring it with eye bolts and turnbuckles.*** *Before going out to the field, we strongly suggest you pre-drill the holes and pre-install the eye bolts.*

 ![Cable to rock bolt](Documentation/images/CableTurnaround_RockBolt_2019-09-14_15.28.48.jpg)
 ***Tightening the cable around the bolt in the rock using the cable clamp.***

 ![Aiming the LiDAR Lite](Documentation/images/AimToRiver_Billy_2019-09-14_14.39.31.jpg)
-***Aiming the LiDAR Lite unit at the river.*** In future models, we are considering adding peep sights to the mounting bracket.
-[Professor Billy Armstrong](https://earth.appstate.edu/faculty-staff/dr-william-h-armstrong) in the photo.
+***Aiming the LiDAR Lite unit at the river.*** *In future models, we are considering adding peep sights to the mounting bracket.
+[Professor Billy Armstrong](https://earth.appstate.edu/faculty-staff/dr-william-h-armstrong) in the photo.*

 ![Perspective view upvalley](Documentation/images/Perspective_upvalley_2019-09-14_15.20.41.jpg)
 ***Fully installed clifftop unit***

 ![Perspective view after installation.](Documentation/images/Perspective_view_installed_2019-09-14_15.30.02.jpg)
-***Fully installed clifftop unit*** *Note additional assembly item if you use this method: ~1-3/4" hose clamps to attach data-logger box to post.*
+***Fully installed clifftop unit*** *Note data-logger box attached with cable ties, as well as the mounting-plate attachment.
+For the latter, we used a rock as a shim with a 45-degree piece of EMS conduit.
+However, it may have been better to use a 90-degree piece of conduit and a 45-degree piece of conduit together to keep us from needing this shim -- though this would have increased torque on the main mast.*

 ![](Documentation/images/RockSideDrill_Billy_2019-09-15_14.14.45.jpg)
 ***Alternative method: installing on the side of a rock.***